daxida/iirs/README.md

 Compared to the original, this version is faster, platform-independent and modular, facilitating the creation of customized format outputs.

+A short introduction to the [algorithm](https://github.com/daxida/iirs/blob/master/docs/algorithm.md) can be found in the docs folder.

 ## Installation

 You can either build from source: